 Salsa Campana Drum Style is the fifth in the series: Essential Latin Drum Set Beats.
+The challenge is to try and duplicate the patterns traditionally played by 3 drummers (bateristas): Timbales (timbalero), Congas (conguero) and Bongos (bongocero).
 Over the years, I have collected a bunch of books that talked about playing various Latin styles on drum set.
 I kept going from one book to another searching for answers and ideas.
-There was some agreement.
-But mostly disagreement about what is authentic and correct for each Latin style.
-The challenge is to try and duplicate the patterns traditionally played by 3 Bateristas (drummers): Timbalero (timbales), Conguero (congas) and Bongocero (bongos).
 Here are simple, stylistically accurate and essential Latin rhythms and patterns to play Salsa Campana on drum set.

 Salsa Dance Music Originated from New York